Zeev1988/self-supervised-playground/README.md

 In this codebase we provide configurations for training/evaluation of our models.

 ## Preparing data
-**Our implementations of the algorithms require the data to be squared for 3D cubic.**
+**Our implementations of the algorithms require the data to be 128x128x128x4 dimensions.**

 ## Clone the repository and install dependencies
 ```